Little Boys in Early Childhood, Birth-6 (for early years’ educators)

-This is an important topic as 99% of ECECs are women and so building greater understanding, compassion and empathy for our boys is essential if we are to help them thrive.
-A former teacher and counsellor, Maggie, who has four adult sons, draws on current research, common-sense wisdom and her own experience to discuss what boys need at in early years education and care settings to thrive.
-In this presentation, Maggie will help you appreciate the key differences in boys’ development and behaviour and address our main worries about the sad/angry boys we meet in early childhood education and care.
-Maggie outlines the keys to improving communication with boys, examining expectations and helping boys experience external forms of success so they can shine.
+This is an important topic as 99% of ECECs are women and so building a greater understanding, compassion and empathy for our boys is essential if we are to help them thrive.
+Following the success of her bestselling Mothering our Boys book, Maggie wants to bring the latest research about boys’ development and behaviour and address the main worries educators have about boys.
+Maggie will outline the keys to improving communication with boys, examining expectations and helping boys overcome common vulnerabilities.
 (NQS – Outcomes 1, 2, 3,4,5).
 NB Please allow 1.5hours for this topic when delivered as a webinar.

 Back to Nature Through Play

 Around the world there is a resurgence in the passion and desire to create opportunities for more play in nature for children in their daily lives.
 The benefits of spaces that encourage engaging, adventuresome and highly creative play are undeniable.
 A passionate nature play advocate and parenting educator Maggie has visited dozens of amazing adventurous nature spaces in schools and communities, and what she has seen time and time again can be summed up in one word: ‘MAGIC’.
 In this seminar, Maggie will inspire anyone who has dreams of creating a nature play space.
 She explores the enormous benefits of nature play, how to build a powerful connection with nature – often at a do-able cost.
 Maggie shares stories and practical suggestions from those who have joined the revolution to make this vision a reality and who have also created a stronger school culture and community in the process.

 9 Things: A back-to-basics guide to calm, common-sense, connected parenting Birth–8